skirill/GettingAndCleaningData_CourseProject/CodeBook.md

 ## Giving pretty names to activities

 A column *activitynames* is added to the data set using the mapping from *activities* variable.
-A column is prodiced as a separate vector using sapply() and then inserded to the middle of a data frame using cbind() and column index permutation.
+A column is prodiced as a separate vector using sapply() and then inserted to the middle of a data frame using cbind() and column index permutation.

 ## Giving pretty names to variables

 It was decided to apply the following renaming to parts of the feature name:

-t		time
+- t -> time
-f		freq
+- f -> freq
-Acc		acceleration
+- Acc -> acceleration
-Gyro		velocity
+- Gyro -> velocity
-Mag		magnitude
+- Mag -> magnitude

-Other parts are lowercased and joined with hyphen, () removed. this gives human readable names like
+Other parts are lowercased and joined with hyphen, () removed.
+This gives human readable names like

-time-body-acceleration-jerk-std-Z
+- time-body-acceleration-jerk-std-Z
-time-body-velocity-mean-X
+- time-body-velocity-mean-X

-Renaming is done using the *remanes* variable; parts of the original name are captured with a regular exression and then rejoined with a loop in a function *pretty_name_variable()*.
-The function als renames strange "BodyBody" string to "Body".
-It is used by the top-level function that does sapply to generate vector of new names for all variable cloumns and then sets these names so that they are globally visible.
+Renaming is done using the *renames* variable; parts of the original name are captured with a regular expression and then new name is constructed in a loop in a function *pretty_name_variable()*.
+The function also renames strange "BodyBody" string to "Body".
+It is used by the top-level function that does sapply to generate vector of new names for all variable columns and then sets these names so that they are globally visible.

 ## Creating ans seving a tidy data set